AmirAkmed/FlavorForge/README.md

 - Vision 1: Customer collaboration over contract negotiation: **Extensive research was carried on recipes that had popular demand** The Team held [**frequent meetings were held everyday to ensure we were meeting our objects and on target for completion** planning sessions via **Slack, Zoom, Google Meet, or Microsoft Teams**, ensuring alignment with customer needs and prioritizing features through user story mapping.
 - **a screenshot or graphic representation of a Zoom meeting with team members.**

-- Vision 2: Responding to change over following a plan: **[Sample description]**: Throughout the project, the team managed ( [![GitHub issues](https://img.shields.io/github/issues-closed/github-username/name-of-repository?)](https://github.com/github-username/name-of-repository/issues) + [![GitHub issues](https://img.shields.io/github/issues/github-username/name-of-repository?)](https://github.com/github-username/name-of-repository/issues) ) GitHub issues, adapting to changing requirements and feedback iteratively.
+- Vision 2: Responding to change over following a plan: **[Initially the Gallery page was intended to be structured in a mosaic arrangement of the images however this was not working correctly.
+We decided to change the design to a card system]**: Throughout the project, the team managed (
+  [![GitHub issues](https://img.shields.io/github/issues-closed/github-username/name-of-repository?)](https://github.com/github-username/name-of-repository/issues) + [![GitHub issues](https://img.shields.io/github/issues/github-username/name-of-repository?)](https://github.com/github-username/name-of-repository/issues) ) GitHub issues, adapting to changing requirements and feedback iteratively.
   **A screenshot of the GitHub project board demonstrates their flexibility.**